WhimsicalWill/AccessibleRL/A3C/README.md

 Additionally, the `critic loss` is calculated as the Mean Squared Error (MSE) between the critic's estimates of the Q-values and the actual rewards-to-go.
 We would like our critic to be accurate, so we minimize this quantity.

-Next, we maximize the entropy of our actor by taking the expected information content of our policy actions.
-Maximum entropy is reached when our actor performs uniformly random actions.
-This regularization ensures that the actor model doesn't become overconfident and as a result get stuck in local minima.
+We also include an entropy regularization to ensure that the the actor policy does not become too narrow and get stuck in local optima.
+To accomplish this, we minimize the negative of the expected information content of our policy's actions.

 Finally, we reset our local agent's replay buffer and step the centralized policy's optimizer using the gradients of our combined loss function.
 Once the local policy sends its gradients to the centralized controller, it copies the current policy of the central controller and continues to run episodes.